Hero Image

 2. A draft of the Masters paper should be submitted to the research advisor(s) for comments and feedback.
 Once all revisions have been completed, the thesis should be resubmitted for final approval by the advisor.

 3. A copy of the thesis should then be submitted to the Director of Graduate Studies (DGS).
 Once the DGS approves, Program Coordinator should be notified for processing.
-Please note that on occassion an additional reader may be assigned by the DGS for a "second read."
-This is not unusual, and generally occus when the DGS is seeking comment from a reader more familiar with the research and/or subject matter.
+Please note that on occasion an additional reader may be assigned by the DGS for a "second read."
+This is not unusual, and generally occurs when the DGS is seeking comment from a reader more familiar with the research and/or subject matter.

-Please note that in addition to the completion of the MA thesis, to receive the degree, students are required to hold a cumulative GPA of at least 3.0, and complete all coursework and receive letter grades to replace all marks of Incompete (IN) or Credit Pending (CP), whether or not the course is required for the degree.
+Please note that in addition to the completion of the MA thesis, to receive the degree, students are required to hold a cumulative GPA of at least 3.0, and complete all coursework and receive letter grades to replace all marks of Incomplete (IN) or Credit Pending (CP), whether or not the course is required for the degree.

 Job Market: It is important throughout the program to be considering the job market, ie: which academic market (for example, econ vs policy or natural science) you plan to go on, when you plan to go on the market, and the type of job you'd like to have once the program is complete (ie: academic vs private sector).
 You can find a suggested timeline here.